 (1).
 If a match is re-arranged with a change of date or venue you should notify your Referee and his Society immediately so he can make himself available to be appointed to another game.

 (2).
-Teams failing to notify their Referee and His Society will be liable to a Financial Penalty imposed by their Referee Society plus the deduction of Sanction points as prescribed.
+Teams failing to notify their Referee and His Society will be liable to a Financial Penalty imposed by their Referee Society plus the deduction of Sanction points as prescribed by the League.